trunghng/trunghng.github.io/_posts/2022-04-08-td-learning.md

 #### Expected Sarsa
 {: #exp-sarsa}
-In the update \eqref{4} of Q-learning, rather than taking the maximum over next state-action pairs, if we use the expected value to consider how likely each action is under the current policy.
+In the update \eqref{4} of Q-learning, rather than taking the maximum over next state-action pairs, we use the expected value to consider how likely each action is under the current policy.
 That means, we instead have the following update rule for $Q$-value:
 \begin{align}
 Q(S_t,A_t)&\leftarrow Q(S_t,A_t)+\alpha\Big[R_{t+1}+\gamma\mathbb{E}\_\pi\big[Q(S_{t+1},A_{t+1}\vert S_{t+1})\big]-Q(S_t,A_t)\Big] \\\\ &\leftarrow Q(S_t,A_t)+\alpha\Big[R_{t+1}+\gamma\sum_a\pi(a|S_{t+1})Q(S_{t+1}|a)-Q(S_t,A_t)\Big]
 \end{align}